wakeasp-inc/material-ui-pickers-roc/CONTRIBUTING.md

 :raised_hands::tada: First of all, thanks for taking the time to contribute! :tada::raised_hands:

-The following is a set of guidelines for contributing to @material-ui/pickers.
-The purpose of these guidelines is to maintain a high quality of code _and_ traceability.
+The following is a set of guidelines for contributing to @wakeasp*tw/material-ui-roc-pickers.
+The purpose of these guidelines is to maintain a high quality of code \_and* traceability.
 Please respect these guidelines.

 ## Setting up

 Please make sure that we are using the `next` branch for active development.
 So your branches must be created from _next_ and not from ~~master~~.
 Here is a short step-by-step guide on how to get started:

-1. Fork the @material-ui/pickers repository on Github
+1. Fork the @wakeasp_tw/material-ui-roc-pickers repository on Github
-2. Clone your fork to your local machine `git clone git@github.com:<yourname>/@material-ui/pickers.git`
+2. Clone your fork to your local machine `git clone git@github.com:<yourname>/@wakeasp_tw/material-ui-roc-pickers.git`
 3. Checkout next `git checkout next`
 4. Create a branch `git checkout -b feature/my-topic-branch`
 5. Make your changes, lint, run tests, then push to GitHub with `git push --set-upstream origin my-topic-branch`.